 No. If the student's native language is not English but they earned a degree from an institution in the U.S., or from an English-speaking school in another country, it is not required to take the TOEFL.

 Do you accept applications after the January 15 deadline?

 Unless applicants have an extenuating circumstance, the program strictly adheres to the January 15 deadline.

 Are the fourth-year Au.D. externships paid?

 Funded and unfunded externships are available for Au.D. students in their fourth year.
 Students can work with the clinic director to find a local clinical externship opportunity, which include both paid and unpaid options.
 Alternately, students may search for externships on their own.
 Many times, regional and national searches yield a paid externship position, although some excellent opportunities are available that are not paid.
 All externships must be approved by the program.

-How heavily are GRE scores and GPA weighted in the application process?
+How heavily is grade point average weighted in the admission process?

-GRE scores and GPA are among several factors considered when making admissions decisions.
+An applicant's GPA is one of many factors considered when making admissions decisions.
 The program evaluates an applicant based on the overall strength of all the submitted materials.

 How does the two-campus program work?
 When and where are classes held?